-Color Street application is easy, but the beginner’s guide to Color Street will teach you a couple Color Street tips that will make your experience with it better!
+Color Street application is easy, but the beginner’s guide to Color Street will teach you a couple Color Street tips that will make your first experience with it better.
 These are general tips for all Color Street designs, but there are slightly different tips for french tip Color Street nails.

 What to DO

 - DO wash your hands with soap and water or use the alcohol pads on your fingers before touching the strips.
 If you have any oil on your hands just like on your nail beds, it will affect the application and your strips will not last as long.

 - DO push your cuticles back before you apply Color Street.
 You can use a cuticle pusher or simply use your nail.